 Habitat Network - Shrimpton's Creek Habitat Corridor project

-This community project focuses on expanding habitat in residential gardens adjacent to Shrimptons Creek and in improving the
+This community project focuses on expanding small bird habitat in residential gardens adjacent to Shrimptons Creek and in improving the

 biodiversity and habitat connections along Shrimptons Creek.
 We encourage everyone in the area to become involved.